 As usual, I offer you a small selection of ideas of things to see and do (which I obviously tested) during your stay in Cap d’Agde.

-Regarding news for 2026.
-In Cap d’Agde in 2026: This year, the resort is focusing on “4 seasons”.
-If you visit this winter or spring, don’t miss:
+Regarding 2026 news. in Cap d’Agde in 2026: This year, the resort is focusing on “4 seasons”.
+If you come this winter or spring, don’t miss:

-• The great Cap d’Agde Méditerranée Marathon confirmed for June 26-27, 2026 (for sports enthusiasts).
+- The big Cap d’Agde Méditerranée Marathon confirmed for June 26-27, 2026 (for sports enthusiasts).

 _